Skip to main content

 Rissóis

-Prawn rissoles - crescent-shaped pastries filled with creamy shrimp béchamel, breaded and deep-fried.
-Portuguese-influenced street food favorite.
+Prawn rissoles: crescent-shaped pastries filled with creamy shrimp béchamel, breaded and deep-fried.
+A Portuguese-rooted street food favorite.

 Allergens: